 Data Protection requests

 Our statutory target is to respond to 100% of requests within the set timeframes of 20 working days for FOIA requests and 1 month for subject access requests under GDPR 2018.
 However, the Information Commissioner has accepted that public bodies (including the FCA) may not be able to meet the statutory requirements in every case.
-So, we have set targets of 90% for both Freedom of Information Act requests and Data Protection requests (CM6.1 and CM7.1).
+So we have set targets of 90% for both Freedom of Information Act requests and Data Protection requests.
 These are in line with the Information Commissioner’s guidelines and expectations.

 The Complaints Scheme was set up in April 2013 in line with the Financial Services Act 2012.
 It requires us to be able to investigate complaints made about alleged actions or inactions under the Act.

 Completion (complaints dealt with by the local business area): complete an investigation and send a response to the complainant within 10 working days.
 Our voluntary target is that 95% of cases should receive a response within 10 working days of receipt.
-Response to complainant should inform them of their right to ask for a Stage 1 investigation
+The response to the complainant should inform them of their right to ask for a Stage 1 investigation.

 Payment of suppliers

-We aim to pay all valid, received invoices quickly, in line with industry best practice and have set a voluntary target of 90% to pay the correct invoices from within 30 days of receipt.
+We aim to pay all valid, received invoices quickly, in line with industry best practice.
+We have set a voluntary target to pay 90% of valid invoices within 30 days of receipt.
 In response to Covid-19 we are aiming to accelerate payment of all approved supplier invoices.
 Our activities to support this process have included ensuring we capture all approved invoices in our weekly payment cycle, regardless of actual supplier terms.

-We have set voluntary standards to ensure that we are monitoring the availability of our customer-facing Information Services (IS) systems.
-They are:
+We have set voluntary standards to ensure that we are monitoring the availability of our external facing Information Services (IS) systems.
+The systems are:

-Ensure availability of the FCA register system (A public record of financial services firms, individuals and other bodies under our regulatory jurisdiction, as defined in FSMA.) – Mon-Fri, 7am-8pm
+A public record of financial services firms, individuals and other bodies under our regulatory jurisdiction, as defined in FSMA.

-Ensure availability of the fee calculator (This enables firms to estimate their FCA fees, Financial Services Compensation Scheme (FSCS) levy and Financial Ombudsman Service (FOS) general levy for different financial periods and scenarios (either the consulted rates or the final rates for that period.) – Mon-Fri, 7am-8pm
+This enables firms to estimate their FCA fees, Financial Services Compensation Scheme (FSCS) levy and Financial Ombudsman Service (FOS) general levy for different financial periods and scenarios (either the consulted rates or the final rates for that period).

 FSMA states that no individual or firm can legally carry out regulated activities unless authorised to do so or exempt.
 This is covered in the ‘general prohibition’ in section 19 of the Act.
 An individual or firm must apply to us for a ‘Part 4A permission’ to carry out those activities.